indrajaala/s2hms/README.md

 # s2hms
-> convert seconds to HMS (or) to hours, minutes, seconds independently.
+> convert seconds to HMS (or) to either hours or minutes or seconds.

 ## Install